sunkusowmyasree/sunkusowmyasree/README.md

 - ⚡ Fun fact: ...
 -->

-# Hi there👋, my name is Sowmya Sree & I'm an Software Engineer! 👩🏻‍💻
+# Hi there👋, My name is Sowmya Sree & I'm an Data Engineer! 👩🏻‍💻

 ### 🔭 I’m currently working on ☝🏻
-  * Building ETL Pipielines
+  * Building ETL Data Pipielines
-  * Create frameworks for effective Integration Testing:
+  * Explore new tools and technologies in Data Engineering Space

 ### 🌱 In my free time I love 🎨
   * Playing piano